 Ray often told friends in later years that he was the “last of the Hapsburg Bourbons”.
 In testimony at his trial for conspiracy to commit murder and in his memoirs, he related that his mother traveled to America so he could be “born free” and that she died shortly after Ray was born.
 He told some of his close friends that he was actually the illegitimate child of a Texas Congressman.
-But, like many of the facts in Ray’s life, all of this may have been an invention of his overactive imagination.
+But, like many of the facts in Ray’s life, all of this may seems to have been an invention of his overactive imagination.

 Ray told friends that he returned to America a few years later and used his skills with makeup and disguise running guns (in drag) as the mysterious “La Señora Diablo” for Mexican revolutionary Pancho Villa, who Ray claimed was a family friend.
-Again, no definite proof of Ray’s story has been discovered, but his detailed knowledge about Villa (including his use of airplanes) sparked the attention of some Villa researchers.
-Carlton Stowers, then a reporter for the Dallas Evening News, interviewed Ray about his experiences.
+Ray’s detailed knowledge about Villa (including his use of airplanes) sparked the attention of some Villa researchers.
+Carlton Stowers, then a reporter for the “Dallas Evening News”, interviewed Ray about his experiences.
 The interview originally appeared in a small monthly, the Grain Producers News, published by a close friend of Stowers.

 Research on Ray’s early life indicates that he was born in Texarkana in east Texas.
 His stories of life on the ranch may have been developed from experiences there or he may have spent time in west Texas with cousins.
 We don’t know if Ray was illegitimate or the circumstances around his birth, but have confirmed that Ray’s father died when he was very young and his mother remarried three months later.
 Ray’s family owned property in Texarkana, but lived in Shreveport, Louisiana and other areas near there during this period.
 Ray’s mother died in a trolly car accident in Los Angeles in 1929.